macaodha/batdetect2/docs/source/how_to/choose-an-inference-input-mode.md

 # How to choose an inference input mode

-Use this guide to decide whether `predict directory`, `predict file_list`, or `predict dataset` is the right entry point for your run.
+Use this guide to decide whether `process directory`, `process file_list`, or `process dataset` is the right entry point for your run.

-## Use `predict directory` when the recordings already live together
+## Use `process directory` when the recordings already live together

 This is the simplest choice.